 If you are looking for top notch, in your face, mixing of your creation and are tired of mediocre, lame, weak, dirty, noisy, distorted, no clarity or just not what you in-visioned during the recording of your project, look no further.
-Listen to the demo and you will hear the clarity of all instruments as if they are in their own speakers.
+Listen to the demo and you will hear the clarity of all instruments.
 The clarity, the level, the dynamics and the stereo imaging are all due to years of experience in Mixing / Mastering and the handling of great gear.
-You want a Big Boy Mix without the big boy pricing, contact me via email and outline your needs.
+If you have songs written with a little melody to them and need producing of a full scale recording with studio musicians, that service is available to you if it also something you need.
+Want a Big Boy Mix without the big boy pricing, contact me and outline your needs.
 Tony / 2 x Grammy Award Winner (both album of the year)

 ReviewsEndorse Tony Gonzalez